Importing supplies from overseas can help you lower your production costs and increase your profit margins.

 Allow plenty of time

 Take into account the extra time it could take for an order to reach you from overseas.
 You’ll need to factor that into the delivery times you give to your customers.
 The shipping time could be longer and there could be delays with goods being cleared through customs.
+Make sure you understand both times in transit (days on the water for goods being shipped) and how long it will take door to door.

 How you choose to pay your suppliers depends on a number of factors, not least the level of trust between you.